cern-cta/CTA/continuousintegration/orchestration/README.md

 ## logs

 An interesting feature is to collect the logs from the various processes running in containers on the various pods.
-Kubernetes allows to collect `stdout` and `stderr` from any container and add timestamps to ease post-mortem analysis.
+Kubernetes allows to collect `stdout` and `stderr` from any container and add time stamps to ease post-mortem analysis.

 Those are the logs of the `init` pod first container:
 ```